sericksoneb/eb_dbt_demo/README.md

 	py -m venv dbt-env                          #Create a Virtual Environment for DBT called "dbt-env" .\\dbt-env\Scripts\activate                 #Activate the virtual environment
 	pip install dbt                             #Install DBT
-	dbt deps                                    #Install dbt_utils (used in most dbt scripts)
 	```
 If you get an error running `dbt deps`, check out the [troubleshooting](#troubleshooting) section

 3. Connect to Snowflake
+    - Login to [Snowflake](https://xna97994.us-east-1.snowflakecomputing.com/) using the credentials found in LastPass (listed as "Eide Bailly - SnowflakeAdmin" under Shared-Xerva Developers)
+    - Create a schema called <your_name>_dev (e.g. `CREATE SCHEMA DBT_DEMO_DW.SETH_DEV`)
     - Once dbt is installed, you will need to create a profiles file (first check to see if one was created automatically) that will establish a connection to Snowflake.
     - Open a blank notepad and paste the code below.
+You need to replace the following items:
-Search "DBT Demo" in LastPass for the login credentials.
+    	- **Passwords:** Search "DBT Demo" in LastPass for the login credentials and replace the #'s for the passwords.
+    	- **Dev Schema:** Replace <your_schema> with the schema you created in the previous step (e.g. SETH_DEV)
     ```
     eb-dbt-demo:
     target: dev